timcdlucas/translucent_interpretable_ML_review/translucent.md

 stochastic values
 -->

-This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret.
+This reputation is not totally unfounded with a number of factors making machine learning models difficult to interpret [@].
 Firstly, they are often nonparametric.
 They therefore estimate nonlinear relationships between covariates and response variables which can be difficult to interpret.
-Furthermore, these relationships are often not summarised in a small number of interpretable parameters as would be found in a polynomial or mechanistic model.
+These relationships are often not summarised in a small number of interpretable parameters instead containing huge numbers of parameters without estimates of uncertainty.
-Parameters in machine learning models often don't come with estimates of uncertainty.
-Therefore, even if a model's parameters could be interpreted, distinguishing noise from signal can be difficult.
 Secondly, they often fit deep interactions between covariates [@lunetta2004screening].
 Even simple, two-way interactions in linear models cause confusion [@] and deep, nonlinear interactions are difficult to visualise or understand.
 Thirdly, fitting machine learning models is often stochastic [@] and sometimes fitting the same model with different starting values will give a totally different set of fitted parameters (though perhaps with similar predictive performance).